rtfisher/summerschool_lectures/README.md

 ## Summer school notes:

-This section will contain notes relevant to the summer school, including the lecture slides, which will be made available afterwards.
+This section will contain notes relevant to the summer school, including the lecture notes, which will be made available afterwards.